-- If your frac or produced water contains NORM (naturally occurring radioactive material), plan to manage them by keeping them in solution, precipitation and safe handling, or dilution followed by water disposal.
+- If your frac or produced water contains NORM (naturally occurring radioactive material), plan to manage them by keeping them in solution, precipitating them for safe handling, or diluting them followed by water disposal.

 The Different Types of Waters Used in Shale Gas Operations

-There are four primary types of water used in shale gas operations.
+Four primary types of water are used in shale gas operations.

 Source water is drawn from nearby water sources, such as surface waters or groundwater, and is typically used for hydraulic fracturing (also known as ‘fracking’).

-- Chloride Dioxide Treatment and Removal: Chloride dioxide is used in shale waters to precipitate iron with possible NORM co-precipitation.
+- Chlorine dioxide treatment and removal: Chlorine dioxide is used in shale waters to precipitate iron with possible NORM co-precipitation.
 As a benchmark, the cost of removing iron using chloride dioxide varies widely from $3–$50/m3 ($0.5–$8/BBL), depending on the volume of water that needs to be treated.
-Chlorine dioxide will damage membrane treatment systems, so if it is being used upstream of a membrane system be sure to remove it.
+Chlorine dioxide will damage membrane treatment systems, so be sure to remove the chlorine dioxide upstream of a membrane system.
 There are many options for this, including activated carbon (expensive) or sulfites addition (more common).